 When you’re bugging out, you may not be fortunate enough to walk on paved or dry roads, but when heading into the hills, having proper foot gear is vital.

-Therefore, make sure you choose comfortable shoes which offer plenty of support.
+Therefore, make sure you choose comfortable and strong shoes which offer plenty of support.
 Try to have shoes which are waterproof too.

 4. Care for Your Bug Out Bag

-Make sure you include important items in your bug out bag.
-Be sure you don’t overload your bag because this will only weigh you down.
+Include only important items in your bug out bag and don’t overload it because this will only weigh you down.

 Having a water purifyer or knowing where to obtain water in the woods will be a divinate life saver.